jodienorris030/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and make adjustments as needed.

 Remember to stay flexible and adaptable, as you may encounter unforeseen challenges or changes in priorities.
 Use version control and documentation to keep track of your code and ensure that others can understand and maintain it.
 Don't be afraid to ask for help or advice from others, especially when you're stuck on a problem or need a fresh perspective.
 Finally, always be learning and growing as a programmer, by reading blogs, attending conferences, or taking online courses.

+# 2024-02-07
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+Always strive to write clear, concise code that's easy to read, understand, and maintain.
+Remember, code is read far more often than it's written.
+So, focus on making your code expressive and minimize complexity whenever possible.
+Also, embrace modular design and reusable components to enhance scalability and robustness in your software projects."

+In addition, "Premature optimization is the root of all evil." - Donald Knuth.
+This reminds us not to optimize code without profiling or identifying actual bottlenecks first.
+Write for clarity and correctness, then optimize if and when necessary based on data-driven insights."